Follow the Yellow Brick Road to an Immersive Experience

 Estimated Read Time: 4 Minutes

 Immersion.
 Wonder.
 Possibility.
-Just like when Dorothy and Toto first venture out into that candy-coated land of Oz.
+Just like when Dorothy and Toto first venture out into that vibrant, candy-coated land of Oz.

-I had my own Oz moment recently when I had the chance to visit Miami for a few days of retail reconnaissance.
-Specifically, we focused on the Wynwood area to check out what's new in that ever-developing hot spot.
-I'd visited the renowned Wynwood Walls several years ago, and it's fantastic… but hadn't really had the opportunity to experience how the surrounding area had developed recently.
+I recently experienced my own Oz-like moment during a visit to Miami for a few days of retail reconnaissance.
+Specifically, we focused on the ever-evolving hot spot of Wynwood.
+I’d visited the renowned Wynwood Walls several years ago, and while it was fantastic,I hadn’t truly experienced how the surrounding area had developed recently.

 Night Owl: Bold, in-your-face, and brash, with a tone of voice to match.
 An awe-inspiring combo of materials, graphics, neon, and color that pulls you in and makes you take notice.